Tolkien was heavily influenced by the Viking Sagas, and Old Norse, and both these excerpts from his poems speak to that heritage within the words.

 That hunted with the Moon,

-For there the Two Trees naked grow
+Two Trees naked grow

 That bear Night’s silver bloom;